project-chip/connectedhomeip/src/tools/interop/idt/README.md

 usage: idt capture [-h] [--platform {Android}] [--ecosystem {DemoExtEcosystem...
 ```

+> **IMPORTANT:** Note the following runtime expectations of ecosystems:
+> `analyze_capture` will be run as a target of `multiprocessing.Process`, \
+meaning the ecosystem object will be copied into a forked process at this time.

 The platform loader functions the same as `capture/ecosystem`.

 For each package in `capture/platform`, the platform loader expects a module